Ecuadorian conflict (2024–present): Conflict

+2024

 January

 On 9 January 2024, organized crime groups in Ecuador issued threats of "war", prompting the country's president to declare a state of armed internal conflict and authorize military operations against these groups.
 On the same day, Los Choneros gunmen forcibly entered a TC Televisión studio in Guayaquil, where they took journalists hostage during a live newscast.
 Later in the day, the Ecuadorian police raided the TV studio, released the journalists, and arrested the gang members.
 One journalist was injured after being shot in the leg while another station employee suffered a broken arm.
 Some of the attackers were reported to be minors.

-In Quito at 15:00, officials of the Palacio de Carondelet in the historic center and other state institutions were evacuated for safety.
+In Quito at 3 p.m., officials of the Palacio de Carondelet in the historic center and other state institutions were evacuated for safety.
 Many businesses closed their commercial activities for the day.
 An explosive device was later found and deactivated in the vicinity of the Obelisco de la Vicentina.
 It was also reported that the vehicle restriction system called pico y placa was suspended until further notice.